aVolpe/aVolpe.github.io/_posts/2025-01-31-tester-pattern-react.md

 ---
 layout: post
-title: "[WIP] The tester pattern in react"
+title: "[WIP] Applying the Tester Pattern in React Testing"
-description: "Explorint the testern pattern in a react project"
+description: "Exploring the testern pattern in a React project"
-category: "develop"
+category: develop
-tags: ["javascript", "typescript", "react", "vite", "react-testing-library"]
+tags: ["JavaScript", "TypeScript", "react", "vite", "react-testing-library"]
 ---

-The [tester pattern](https://www.testerpattern.nl/pattern) is a good way to structure your tests to improve the readability and to make very easy to write and expand the test suite.
+The [tester pattern](https://www.testerpattern.nl/pattern) is a great way to structure your tests to improve readability and making it easier to write and expand the test suite.

-In the original webpage, the author explain the concepts in java, in this blog we will try the pattern in JavaScript, more specifically in a react SPA.
+In the original webpage, the author explains the concepts in Java, in this blog we will apply the pattern in JavaScript, specifically in a React SPA.

 The libraries that we will be using are:

 - vitest as the runner and mock library
-- react testing library to interact with react components.
+- React testing library to interact with React components.

-Let's explore the pattern in various examples with an increase level of
+Let's explore the pattern with examples of increasing complexity:
-complexity:

 - a simple component that draws a static message
 - a form with various inputs.
 - the same component, but the message is a quote from a web service.
 Using MSW for the test.

 # first scenario: simple component